wp-plugins/simple-ads-manager/readme.txt

 * Allowed types of ad's codes are HTML, javascript, PHP
 * Outputting ads as widget
 * Outputting ads as shortcodes in any place of single post/page content
-* Outputting ads in any place of theme template using `drawAdsPlace` function
+* Outputting ads in any place of theme template using functions
 * Automatic outputting ads in single post/page if allowed
 * Customizable limitation of displaying advertisements by types of page
 * Customizable limitation of displaying advertisements on single post/page by post/page ID (IDs)
 * Customizable limitation of displaying advertisements on single post page or category archive page by category (categories)
 * Customizable limitation of displaying advertisements on single post page or author archive page by author (authors)
+* Customizable limitation of displaying advertisements on single post page or tag archive page by tag (tags)
+* Customizable limitation of displaying advertisements on custom type single post page or custom type archive page by Custom Type (Types)
 * Customizable blocking of displaying advertisements on single post/page by post/page ID (IDs)
 * Customizable blocking of displaying advertisements on single post page or category archive page by category (categories)
 * Customizable blocking of displaying advertisements on single post page or author archive page by author (authors)
+* Customizable blocking of displaying advertisements on single post page or tag archive page by tag (tags)
+* Customizable blocking of displaying advertisements on custom type single post page or custom type archive page by Custom Type (Types)
 * Schedule of displaying each advertisment if allowed
 * Customizable limitation of displaying advertisements by hits
 * Customizable limitation of displaying advertisements by clicks